 Marketing managers are responsible for companies' marketing strategies.
 Along with their teams, including marketing research analysts and survey researchers, they determine who will buy their products and services, and how much they will pay for them.

-You need only a bachelor's degree to work in this field.
-Since majoring in psychology will give you good problem solving, communication and interpersonal skills, as well as knowledge of statistics, it is a good choice.
+You only need a bachelor's degree to work in this field.
+Since majoring in psychology will give you good problem solving, communication, and interpersonal skills, as well as knowledge of statistics, it is a good choice.
 Supplementing it with either a minor or dual major in business, with some coursework in computer science, will round out your qualifications.

 Sales representatives work for wholesalers and manufacturers, selling products on their behalf.
 They contact current and new customers, demonstrate products to them, and negotiate prices and service agreements.

 While you don't necessarily need a bachelor's degree unless you plan to sell scientific or technical products, having one can give you a competitive edge.
 A psychology degree would be a good choice.
 Sales representatives need to understand how people think and behave to decide how to sell products to them.
 Your training in psychology will serve you well.
-Find out if a career in clinical psychology may be a better fit.